We consider the advances in leadership diversity and the journey ahead.

-As a global executive search firm recruiting leaders across a plethora of organisations and countries, we believe we can positively change the narrative.
-We still hear clients who implicitly or explicitly tell us ‘they are thinking of a man for the job’ because a woman wouldn’t fit the organisation’s industry or culture.
+As a global executive search firm recruiting leaders across a plethora of organizations and countries, we believe we can positively change the narrative.
+We still hear clients who implicitly or explicitly tell us ‘they are thinking of a man for the job’ because a woman wouldn’t fit the organization’s industry or culture.
 We directly challenge these ideas, using our leadership consulting experience and data to propose alternate paths to leadership that are more diverse and inclusive.

 We also use our global network to identify the pitfalls and opportunities in leadership diversity.
 In our Leadership Diversity Report, we identified three main barriers in the recruitment of diverse leaders: narrow job profiles which often unknowingly exclude minority candidates, the existence of unconscious biases on the part of those responsible for attracting talent and the absence of targets to increase diversity on the part of board members.
 In Portugal, this is an increasing priority for many companies, however, there is still a long way to go.

 To overcome these challenges, we work with clients to address ingrained belief systems and cultures.

 This includes outlining the steps taken in recruitment, internal progression and salary monitoring to help build more inclusive leadership acquisition practices.

 Using data, we can also provide a comparison with other companies so boards and CEOs can see how they fare against those in their industry.